4L1C3-R4BB1T/estudos-mongodb/README.md

 - Reduces costs

 Types of relationships among data:
-- One-to-one
-- One-to-many
-- Many-to-many

-**One-to-one** is a relationship where a data entity in one set is connected to exactly one data entity in another set.
+- **One-to-one:** relationship where a data entity in one set is connected to exactly one data entity in another set.

-**One-to-many** is a relationship where a data entity in one set is connected to any number of data entities in another set.
+- **One-to-many:** relationship where a data entity in one set is connected to any number of data entities in another set.

-**Many-to-many** is a relationship where any number of data entities in one set are connected to any number of data entities in another set.
+- **Many-to-many:** relationship where any number of data entities in one set are connected to any number of data entities in another set.

 **Embedded** documents store related data in a single document.
 Embedding data simplifies queries because it avoids application joins.
 It fulfills the principle that data that is accessed together should be stored together.